-Tom Hickey lectures and researches in critical theory, culture and politics, particularly in relation to art in political contexts and theorisation of the contemporary world order.
+Tom Hickey lectures in critical theory, culture and politics, particularly in relation to art in political contexts and theorisation of the contemporary world order.

 Tom has been a long-standing influence in shaping the study of humanities at the university.
 His teaching includes philosophical analysis, the conceptual history of democracy and the critical traditions in Western thought.
 Tom's broader political and academic interests have included curation, conference organisation and union leadership.

 Tom Hickey has been a lead figure in the development of humanities at the University of Brighton, with specialist interests across political theorisation and organisation, critical and cultural theory, and the relationship between art and political activity.

 He is Course Leader for the MA in Cultural and Critical Theory, and Deputy Course Leader of the Humanities BA(Hons)